DC FanDome

-DC FanDome is a virtual event platform created by DC Comics and Warner Bros.
+DC FanDome was a virtual event platform created by DC Comics and Warner Bros.
 Entertainment.
 Created initially as a virtual entertainment and comic book convention, the name is used for other online events centered on DC properties.
 The events feature announcements about DC-based content, including the DC Extended Universe film franchise, the Arrowverse television franchise, other films and television shows, comic books, as well as video games.

 The first convention was held in June 2020 as Warner Bros. and DC's response to San Diego Comic-Con's cancellation due to the COVID-19 pandemic.
 Warner Bros. also used the "DC FanDome" portal for the virtual premiere of Wonder Woman 1984 in December, while a second convention was held in October 2021.
 FanDome was not held in 2022 following the return of in-person events and conventions.